Dmitry-Erokhin/zq/README.md

   - Inserts items from data array as events in the queue 'queue_name' preserving order
   - Throws an exception if given queue is not exists

-- Consume data: `zq.dequeue(queue_name TEXT) : ROWSET`
+- Consume data: `zq.dequeue(queue_name TEXT) : TABLE`
-  - Returns content of the current batch for the queue "queue_name" as the list of rows with following columns:
+  - Returns content of the current batch for the queue "queue_name" a table with following columns:
     - `"timestamp" TIMESTAMP`
     - `"data" TEXT`
   - Throws an exception if given queue is not exists